OfferZen-Community/make-robots-iot/info_and_tips.md

 * Push this branch to the repository:
     `$ git push origin groups/sally-mark-thando`
 <br>
 * Since you have been added as a collaborator to the OfferZen-Make team, you have access to the repo and branch from your own account.
-Therefore go ahead and fork that branch on Github so that you ¨own¨ the code.
+Therefore go ahead and fork that branch on Github so that you "own" the code.

 NOTE: If you have any comments/suggestions about the process above then please send a message to @dan and/or @nuclearnic on Slack :)